AdobeDocs/pdfservices-api-documentation/src/pages/overview/pdf-services-api/vip-mp-onboarding-guide.md

    ![Add_Developers](../images/add_developers.png)

-3. When adding the developer, make sure that “Acrobat Services API - &lt;&gt; DOC TRANS PACK” is selected as the product:
+3. When adding the developer, make sure that “Acrobat Services API - **&lt;X&gt;** DOC TRANS PACK” is selected as the product:<br/> **X** can take one of the values from 25K, 75K, 250K, 500K, or 750K.

    ![Select Product](../images/select_product.png)

    ![Add Developer_and_Product](../images/add_developer_and_product.png)

-4. When you have done selecting, click save.
+4. When you are done selecting, click save.

-Once these are in place, developers can self-create the credentials (using the steps below) to use the Adobe Acrobat Services APIs in the production environment.
+Once these are in place, developers can self-create the credentials (using the steps below) to use the Adobe Acrobat Services API in a production environment.

 ## Creating credentials and using Adobe Acrobat Services (Developer)